privateprep/coding-space-website/src/pages/programs/fall.md

       **From AI-Curious to AI-Competent**

       Your child already uses AI.
 In AI Builders, they'll train their own image, sound, and text models, generate art and music, and vibe code a working website.
 Projects scale to each student's age and experience, and some go further into data and Python.
-Along the way, they learn why AI behaves the way it does and responsible use.
+Along the way, they learn why AI behaves the way it does and how to use it responsibly.

-      Grades 5-8 · Upper East Side, Park Slope & Online · No coding experience required.
+      Grades 5-8 · Upper East Side, Park Slope & Online · No coding experience required

       Graduates continue into AI Studios and can go on to compete as a team in MIT's AI competition.